-There are also some cars on the horizon that appear ready to knock some names off this list.
-SSC still hopes to reclaim the title of world’s fastest car with its 1,350-horsepower Tuatara, and Koenigsegg claims a top speed of more than 273 miles per hour for its One:1.
+There are also some cars on the horizon that appear ready to knock names off this list.
+SSC still hopes to reclaim the title of world’s fastest car with its 1,350-horsepower Tuatara, and Bugatti will officially test the Chiron’s top speed in 2018.
 For now, though, these are the fastest cars that can legally sport a license plate.

-Hennessey recorded a 270.4-mph run at the Kennedy Space Center last year, but only in one direction.
+Hennessey recorded a 270.4-mph run at the Kennedy Space Center in 2014, but only in one direction.
 To be considered legitimate, record attempts usually require one run in each direction.
 An average is then taken to account for wind conditions.

-Because of its hand-built nature, there’s also some debate about whether the Venom GT qualifies as a production car.
-While it can claim the highest recorded speed, Hennessey’s monster isn’t recognized as the world’s fastest car by the Guinness Book of World Records.
+Because of its handbuilt nature, there’s also some debate about whether the Venom GT qualifies as a production car.
+While it’s top speed is undoubtedly amazing, Hennessey’s monster wasn’t recognized as the world’s fastest car by the Guinness Book of World Records.

-The Bugatti Veyron was a monumental feat of engineering, a supercar whose performance was so marvelous, Top Gear presenter James May compared it to the automobile equivalent of the Concorde.
-After ten years of production, the Volkswagen Group has unveiled the Veyron’s successor, the Bugatti Chiron.
+The Bugatti Veyron was a monumental feat of engineering, a supercar whose performance was so marvelous that Top Gear presenter James May compared it to the automobile equivalent of the Concorde airplane.
+After 10 years of production, the Volkswagen Group has unveiled the Veyron’s successor, the Bugatti Chiron.

-Named for a famous centaur in Greek mythology, the Chiron is intended to improve upon the Veyron in every way.
-Hitting 261 mph using street legal settings, the 1500 hp Chiron is like a beast in chains.
-On the racetrack, Bugatti aims to break those chains as well as the current speed record (271 mph) held by the Hennessey Venom GT.
+Named for a legendary centaur in Greek mythology, the Chiron is intended to improve upon the Veyron in every way.
+Hitting 261 mph using street-legal settings, the 1500-hp Chiron is like a beast in chains.
+On the racetrack, Bugatti aims to break those chains, as well as the current speed record.
 For now, its top speed remains a mystery to the public.
-Although the Chiron is built like a racecar, one needn’t be a professional to operate it; the car is engineered to automatically adjust its machinery as the speed increases or decreases, ensuring optimal performance.
+Although the Chiron is built like a race car, one needn’t be a professional to operate it — the car is engineered to automatically adjust its machinery as the speed increases or decreases, ensuring optimal performance.

 The Chiron will not be a mere speedster, but a comprehensive luxury vehicle as well.
-Beyond a beautiful leather interior, the car also sports a decadent sound system, with a diamond diaphragm inside each speaker.
+In addition to a beautiful leather interior, the car also sports a decadent sound system, with a diamond diaphragm inside each speaker.
 The dashboard features high-resolution digital displays that will adjust as the car’s speed changes, showing only crucial information at higher speeds.
-The Chiron looks to be a king among supercars, which is fitting, as kings will be among the few to obtain one; only 500 will be released for the first generation, and they cost a staggering $2.6 million.
+The Chiron looks to be a king among supercars, which is fitting, as kings will be among the few to obtain one — only 500 will be released for the first generation, and they will cost a staggering $2.6 million each.

 Yet the Veyron was soon dethroned by the SSC Ultimate Aero, so Bugatti came back with the Veyron Super Sport.
 This Veyron-plus has 1,200 hp, and numerous aerodynamic changes meant to help gain a few extra miles per hour.

-With a top speed of 268 mph recorded at Volkswagen’s Ehra-Lessein test track, the Veyron Super Sport is still recognized as the world’s fastest production car by Guinness.
+With a top speed of 268 mph recorded at Volkswagen’s Ehra-Lessein test track, the Veyron Super Sport was once recognized as the world’s second-fastest production car by Guinness.
 The related Veyron Grand Sport Vitesse is also the world’s fastest open-topped car, with a top speed of 254 mph.

 Briefly, the might of the Volkswagen Group and the prestige of the Bugatti name were bested by a car company no one had ever heard of.

 Helping it achieve that velocity is a 6.3-liter twin-turbocharged V8 with 1,287 hp.
-There are no electronic driver aids to help control that power either, creating a purer driving experience for those with talent, and a scenario for certain death for those without it.
+There are no electronic driver aids to help control that power either, which creates a purer driving experience for those with talent, and a scenario for certain death for those without it.